 Monitoring performance and outcomes against the Business Plan, our Performance Indicators and Risk Management is undertaken at a 'service' or 'team' level and is reported to Leadership Team on a quarterly basis and to the Audit & Governance Committee.
-Copies of the reports and documents can be found on the Authority's website.
+Copies of the reports and documents can be found on the Authority's website

-National Park Management Plan
+Dartmoor Partnership Plan - the National Park Management Plan

 Under section 66(1) of the Environment Act 1995 each National Park Authority (NPA) is required to prepare and publish a National Park Management Plan for its Park and review it every five years.
 Although preparation of the Management Plan is the prime responsibility of the NPA, we need to actively engage with and gain support from of all key stakeholders who will assist in its delivery.
-The Management Plan is the strategic plan for the National Park as a whole and not just for the Authority.
-It is a Plan for all who care about Dartmoor and its future.
-There is normally an annual meeting of all stakeholders, convened and facilitated by the Authority to up-date the action plans for each of the priorities and to identify new actions/issues.
-The annual Steering Group meeting did not take place in
+The new Dartmoor Partnership Plan was adopted by the authority in January 2021, but we have been undertaking a light touch review to ensure that the Plan picks up the key themes outlined in the independent Landscapes Review and in the Government's response to this review (published January 2022).
+Revised governance arrangements for the Dartmoor partnership will be in place as from 2022/23.